A buyer persona shows a glimpse into a high-value audience. It’s a snapshot of your customer.

 The way to read these numbers is that commercial real estate agents are 6.3x more likely to read the LA Times when compared to an index.
 In this case, the index is the general US population.
 But it can also include a general business index or other audience.
 This type of information uncovers the interests, characteristics, and affinities that make an audience unique.

-The audience persona cluster on the right is the audience segments that make up the entire commercial real estate agent audience.
+The audience persona cluster on the right comprises the audience segments that comprise the entire commercial real estate agent audience.
 These segments were identified based on a job title.
 This takes the data one layer deeper, providing more unique insights.
 It might make sense to analyze each segment in many cases to understand the affinities and characteristics that make them unique from the other segments.
 This would help marketers create laser-focused marketing messages targeted toward each audience group.

 IT Decision Maker Buyer Persona Example

-All the information collected for this buyer persona was done like the personas above.
+All the information collected was done like the personas above.
 In this case, the top social media channels, purchase drivers, media affinities, and conversational analysis are included in this buyer persona template.

 Software Developer Buyer Persona Example